 They are encouraged to be curious and ask questions about what they notice and they are helped to develop their understanding of scientific ideas by using different types of scientific enquiry to answer their own questions, including observing changes over a period of time, noticing patterns, grouping and classifying things, carrying out simple comparative tests, and researching through secondary sources of information.

 As part of the new Computing curriculum all children are learning how to create and debug simple algorithms and programs and develop basic computer and robot programming skills.
 The children will use logical reasoning to predict the behaviour of simple programs, use technology purposefully to create, organise, store, manipulate and retrieve digital content and to use it all safely and carefully.

-Online Safety and awareness of potential online dangers underpins all areas of the curriculum at Nightingale Infant and Nursery School.
-Children are regularly taught the definition of personal information and the importance of keeping this private from other internet users through websites such as ThinkUKnow or story books such as ‘Chicken Clicking‘ or ‘Dot.‘.
-We also actively participate in E-safety Day each February and hold Online Safety Assemblies where the children show parents and carers what they have learnt about keeping safe online.
+Online Safety and awareness of potential online dangers underpins all areas of the computing curriculum at Nightingale Infant and Nursery School.
+Children are taught the definition of personal information and the importance of keeping this private from other internet users through websites such as ThinkUKnow or story books such as "Chicken Clicking" or "Dot.".
+We also hold Online Safety Assemblies.
 Other useful information can be found on the following websites: